Plastic Bags

 Size is the first spec to lock.
 Measure the finished packed item, then add only enough room to load it flat and close the seal without forcing the contents.
 Extra space may look harmless on a sample bench, but it raises freight cost and makes the package feel less polished.

 Film gauge is the next decision.
 A thinner film lowers unit cost, but it can crease more easily and feel flimsy in the hand.
-Heavier film adds durability and a more premium feel.
+Heavier film adds durability and a more substantial feel.
 For many fashion and accessory programs, 1.5 mil to 2.5 mil is a common working range; heavier or more demanding applications may move toward 3.0 mil when the product or shipping profile justifies it.

 Print specs matter just as much.
 A simple one-color logo is easy to reproduce, but dark film may need white underprint to stay visible.
 Full-coverage artwork, gradients, and large solid areas add setup and control time, which is why the quote changes when the print gets more complex.